HL7/fhircast-docs/input/pagecontent/2-4-Subscribing.md

 `hub.mode`             | Required    | *string* | The literal string `unsubscribe`.
 `hub.topic`            | Required    | *string* | The identifier of the session that the subscriber wishes to subscribe to or unsubscribe from.
 `hub.channel.endpoint` | Required    | *string* | The WSS URL identifying an existing WebSocket subscription.

+#### Unsubscribe Response

+Upon receiving an unsubscribe request, if a Hub encounters any errors or refuses the request, it SHALL return an appropriate HTTP error response code (4xx or 5xx) along with a description of the error in the response body as plain text.
+This information is intended to be used by the client developer for troubleshooting and is not meant to be shown to the end user.
+Hubs may choose to reject unsubscribe requests based on their own policies.

+When an unsubscribe request is accepted, the Hub SHALL respond with an HTTP 202 "Accepted" response.
+This indicates that the request has been received and will be processed by the Hub.
+The response SHALL include a JSON object in the body, containing the key hub.channel.endpoint with the WSS URL value of the WebSocket subscription.
+Additionally, the Hub SHALL send a Subscription Denial over the WebSocket.

 #### Unsubscribe Request Example